devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 | --- | ---- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 ## Declarative Programming in Flutter
-Okay, now that we understand what declarative means, let's take a look at Flutter specifically.
+Okay, now that we understand what Declarative Programming is, let's take a look at Flutter specifically.
 This is a quote from Flutter's official documentation:

 > "Flutter is declarative.
 This means that Flutter builds its user interface to reflect the current State of your app" [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/declarative)